-Activities of the Company for the year ended December 31, 2014 continued to focus on monitoring the environmental and permitting activities being performed by KGHMI, operator of the Ajax Project since September 2012, and evaluating other opportunities.
-The Ajax Project and the status thereof are discussed in "Background and overall" performance in this document.
+Activities of the Company for the three months ended March 31, 2015 continued to focus on monitoring the environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
+The Ajax Project and the status thereof are discussed in the section above titled Overall performance.

-Analysis of the results of operations for the years ended December 31, 2014 and 2013
+Analysis of the results of operations for the three months ended March 31, 2015